ickb/proposal/README.md

 While nobody is able to work in total isolation, with the right feedback, guidance and support from Nervos Team, Community & Foundation I can transform CKB++ into a reality in a less than year.

-## Technical Challenges

-### NervosDAO Gotchas

-Any technically viable solution needs to consider [NervosDAO RFCs](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0023-dao-deposit-withdraw/0023-dao-deposit-withdraw.md).
-A particular detail that rules out most of the competing implementations for CKB++ is well documented in its [Gotchas section](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0023-dao-deposit-withdraw/0023-dao-deposit-withdraw.md#gotchas):

->CKB has a maturity constraint on referencing header: a block header can only be referenced in a cell that is committed at least 4 epochs after the referenced block header.
-This constraint limits Nervos DAO withdrawal in the following ways:
->
-> - Phase 1 withdrawal transaction can only be committed 4 epochs after the fund is originally deposited.
-> - Phase 2 withdrawal transaction can only be committed 4 epochs after phase 1 withdrawal transaction is committed.

 ## Core Layer

 ### Core Layer is On-Chain, Trust-Less & Decentralized